Central Corridor (Union Pacific Railroad): Nevada

 Proceeding east out of Winnemucca, the route follows the Humboldt River, in a directional running setup with the Overland Route until Wells, Nevada.
 From Wells to Salt Lake, the route, known as the Shafter Subdivision, loosely follows the historical route of the Hastings Cutoff, tunneling underneath the Pequop Mountains and crossing the Toano Range via Silver Zone Pass.
-The eastern approach to Silver Zone Pass features a near 360 degree horseshoe curve known as the Arnold loop.
+The eastern approach to Silver Zone Pass features a horseshoe curve known as the Arnold loop.
 After crossing these mountain ranges the route proceeds southwest towards the Great Salt Lake Desert.
 In Nevada, Interstate 80 follows the Central Corridor, though the two routes are several miles apart in places.

 Utah

 The route enters Utah at Wendover and crosses the Great Salt Lake Desert and the Bonneville Salt Flats, parallel to Interstate 80 and the Wendover Cut-off, en route to the southern shore of the Great Salt Lake and Salt Lake City.
 Upon reaching Salt Lake City, the line turns south and follows the Jordan River through Point of the Mountain towards Spanish Fork.

 After Spanish Fork, the rail line joins the U.S. Route 6 corridor, and the two follow each other towards Denver.
 Both routes follow the Spanish Fork (river) up a grade in the Wasatch Plateau, cresting at Soldier Summit.
 The western approach to Soldier Summit is known for the Gilluly loops, a series of horseshoe curves that allow the railroad to crest the mountains while maintaining grade that never exceeds 2.4%, unlike the highway, which was built using an older railroad grade, that features grades in excess of 5%.
 The railroad descends from Soldier Summit following the Price River until reaching the town of Helper, so named because in the era of steam locomotives, the railroad added or removed helper engines here for trains crossing Soldier Summit.
 Upon exiting the Wasatch Mountains, the train follows the southern rim of the Book Cliffs, in route serving the towns of Woodside, Green River (where the rail line crosses the Green River), Thompson Springs and Cisco.
 Near Cisco is where the rail line for the first time meets the Colorado River, which provides the path up the Rocky Mountains in Colorado.
 The rail line follows and crosses the river numerous times in Colorado while ascending the Rockies.
 Ruby Canyon is where the rail line reaches the state line.